0x1iii1ii/PPPwn-Luckfox/README.md

 1. Download <a href=https://drive.google.com/drive/folders/1sFUWjYpDDisf92q9EwP1Ia7lHgp9PaFS>Ubuntu OS </a> After you download, extract one of the zip files according to your Luckfox Pico models. <br>
 2. Burn the image onto an SD Card.
 Download <a href=https://drive.google.com/file/d/1ALo4G7rEaF1GNhUHINoYHT_RGWGddzYw>SocToolKit</a> and unzip the burning tool.
-3. Open the software and select chip
+3. Open the software and select your chip type

 Luckfox Models  | Chip Type
 ------------- | -------------